 - Consent that donors have no paternal rights to a donor child, as well as donors do not have any legal responsibilities for the donor children.

 During the next step in the screening process, the donor will need to provide blood and urine samples for extensive infectious screening tests.
 Tests will include the following:

 - Hepatitis B Surface Antigen

 - Hepatitis C Viral Antibody

 Medical and genetic evaluation

 The genetic and medical testing and evaluation include the following:

 Once accepted into the program, the health status of the donor is continually re-assessed.
-While the donors are active, they will repeatedly be physically examined and tested for infectious diseases every 6 months.
+While the donors are active, they will repeatedly be physically examined once a year and tested for infectious diseases every 2-3 months.

 Before every donation, the donors must complete a questionnaire about risk behavior.

 Please note!
-Despite all recommended testing has been carried out; however, the risk of transmitting a hereditary or infectious disease cannot be ruled out completely.
+Despite all recommended testing has been carried out, the risk of transmitting a hereditary or infectious disease cannot be ruled out completely.
 Our extensive screening and testing reduces this risk, but cannot eliminate it completely, as sperm is a biological material.